Inside our private treatment rooms:

 Based on an interpretation of Australia’s Tom Bowen, this gentle energy based system affects what is sometimes referred to as a “reset” upon the nervous system, resulting in a relaxed body/mind and often reports of increased range of motion.

 Known for the light “moves” applied to very specific parts of the body and significant “breaks” or pauses within the session.
 These pauses are important to allow the body to process information, rest and reset.
 There is no forceful manipulation and the client remains clothed.
-Lise applies these moves to specific points along the sen (the energy lines in Thai theory)- bridging the ancient practice of Thai to the more modern practice of Bowen.
+These moves are applied to specific points along the sen (the energy lines in Thai theory)- bridging the ancient practice of Thai to the more modern practice of Bowen.
 Best of both worlds.
 Clients remain clothed during a Bowenwork session.

 Common responses to a session of Bowenwork: